The Jeanette Lipman Children's Defense Clinic

 3. To help students master the procedures of the Juvenile and Domestic Relations Court, Circuit Court, school boards, the Office of the Pardon Attorney for the President of the United States, and the Virginia Parole Board.

-4. To encourage students to reflect on the nature of their styles of practice and the roles they assume as practitioners to enable them to take responsibility for their learning.
+4. To encourage students to reflect on the nature of their styles of practice and the roles they assume as practitioners, to enable them to take responsibility for their learning.

 5. To help students understand the breadth of information in educational and mental health records, how to access that information, and how to harness it to understand your clients and advance their cases.